 Say goodbye to the king penguins, as your next destination is Antarctica!
 Your days at sea are filled with presentations, lectures and workshops led by your Expedition Team, who will prepare you for the wildlife that will greet you upon your arrival.
+If conditions allow, we may attempt landfall on the South Orkney Islands, our first official stop in Antarctica.

-DAY 14: South Shetlands & Antarctica - Day 14 to 16
+DAY 14: South Shetlands & Antarctica - Day 14 to $17\,$